waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hypothesis 4: Suicune is already at Tin Tower 1F.
 (Confirmed: No)

 ## Strategy & Planning
 - Route 42 sighting: [Current Target - Started Turn 25547] Use Surf to reach the island and Cut to remove the tree.
 Stand on every tile of the island platform (Hypothesis: Standing on every tile triggers the event).
-[Status: Failed to trigger from West entrance; trying approach from East]
+[Status: Failed to trigger from West entrance; trying approach from North-East then East entrance]
 - Route 36 sighting: Fly to Ecruteak, walk south to Route 36 junction via Route 37, and approach from the south (Route 35 entrance).

 ## Tile Mechanics